 22 Nov / UNiTE to End Violence against Women

-Torres Vedras, November 22 – In recent years, all over the world, many voices have started to rise to say loud and clear that enough is enough.
+Torres Vedras, November 22.
+In recent years, many voices begin to rise to say loud and clear that enough is enough.
 Violence against women and girls is unbearable!
-Thanks to such movements as #OrangeTheWorld, #MeToo, #TimesUp, #NiUnaMenos, #NotOneMore, #BalanceTonPorc and many others.
-We now know that we are all concerned with this violence but also that we all have a role to play in bringing it to an end.
+All thanks to movements such as #OrangeTheWorld, #MeToo, #TimesUp, #NiUnaMenos, #NotOneMore, #BalanceTonPorc.

-As of November 25, International Day for the Elimination of Violence against Women, Dianova will launch a campaign to raise public awareness of this violence to bring it to an end in the near future.
-The campaign will be active during for 16 days of activism, until December 10 (International Human Rights Day).
-A series of articles, testimonials and downloadable documents of interest will be disseminated.
+Therefore, on the International Day for the Elimination of Violence against Women, Dianova launches a campaign to raise public awareness of this violence.
+In a word: our contribution to bring it to an end in the near future.

-Dianova’s campaign aims to contribute to the achievement of Goal 5 of the 2030 Agenda for Sustainable Development.
-I.e. a world “in which all women and girls enjoy full gender equality and all legal, social, and economic barriers for their empowerment have been removed.”
-Dianova’s campaign is thus dedicated to denouncing the many forms of violence suffered by women in our societies.
+Besides, Dianova’s campaign is in line with the achievement of Goal 5 of the 2030 Agenda for Sustainable Development.
+Particularly, a world “in which all women and girls enjoy full gender equality.
+And all legal, social, and economic barriers for their empowerment were removed.”

 As Montse Rafel, Director General of Dianova International emphasizes: “Inequalities between men and women exist at all levels of our societies.
 Women have lower wages than men.
 More unstable jobs.
-And they spend twice as much time on domestic chores as men, etc. Considered as a whole they form a symbolic violence that contributes to maintaining other forms of violence against women.”
+And they spend twice as much time on domestic chores as men.
+Considered as a whole, these form a symbolic violence that contributes to maintaining other forms of violence against women.”